-The option exercise price of each option granted under the 1996 Stock Plan is determined by the Compensation Committee, but in the case of Incentive Options may not be less than 100% of the fair market value of the underlying shares on the date of grant and may not be exercisable more than ten years from the date the option is granted.
+The option exercise price of each option granted under the Option Plan is determined by the Compensation Committee, but in the case of Incentive Options may not be less than 100% of the fair market value of the underlying shares on the date of grant and may not be exercisable more than ten years from the date the option is granted.
 If any employee of the Company or any subsidiary owns or is deemed to own at the date of grant shares of stock representing in excess of 10% of the combined voting power of all classes of stock of the Company or any subsidiary, the exercise price for options granted to such employee may not be less than 110% of the fair market value of the underlying shares on that date and the option may not be exercisable more than five years from the date the option is granted.
 No option may be exercised subsequent to the termination of the optionee's employment or other business relationship with the Company unless otherwise determined by the Compensation Committee or provided in the option agreement.
+Most option agreements provide that the option will be exercisable for a period of 90 days following termination of employment.
 At the discretion of the Compensation Committee, any option may include a "reload" feature, pursuant to which an optionee exercising an option receives in addition to the number of shares of Common Stock due on the exercise of such an option an additional option with an exercise price equal to the fair market value of the Common Stock on the date such additional option is granted.
-Upon the exercise of options, the option exercise price must be paid in full either in cash or, in the sole discretion of the Compensation Committee, by delivery of shares of Common Stock already owned by the optionee.
+Upon the exercise of options, the option exercise price must be paid in full either in cash or in shares of stock owned by the optionee for at least six months, or by the optionee delivering an exercise notice along with irrevocable instructions to a broker to pay to the Company the purchase price.

-The 1996 Stock Plan also permits Stock Grants, Performance Share Awards and grants of Dividend Equivalent Rights.
-Stock Grants and Performance Share Awards may be made to persons eligible under the 1996 Stock Plan, subject to such conditions and restrictions as the Compensation Committee may determine.
-Prior to the vesting of shares, recipients of Stock Grants generally will have all the rights of a stockholder with respect to the shares, including voting and dividend rights, subject only to the conditions and restrictions set forth in the 1996 Stock Plan or in any agreement.
-In the case of Performance Share Awards, the issuance of shares of Common Stock will occur only after the recipient has satisfied the conditions and restrictions set forth in the 1996 Stock Plan or in any agreement.
-The Compensation Committee may also make Stock Grants to persons eligible under the 1996 Stock Plan in recognition of past services or other valid consideration, or in lieu of cash compensation.
-In addition, the Compensation Committee may grant Dividend Equivalent Rights in conjunction with any other grant made pursuant to the 1996 Stock Plan or as a free standing grant.
+The Option Plan also permits Stock Grants, Performance Share Awards and grants of Dividend Equivalent Rights.
+Stock Grants and Performance Share Awards may be made to persons eligible under the Option Plan, subject to such conditions and restrictions as the Compensation Committee may determine.
+Prior to the vesting of shares, recipients of Stock Grants generally will have all the rights of a stockholder with respect to the shares, including voting and dividend rights, subject only to the conditions and restrictions set forth in the Option Plan or in any agreement.
+In the case of Performance Share Awards, the issuance of shares of Common Stock will occur only after the recipient has satisfied the conditions and restrictions set forth in the Option Plan or in any agreement.
+The Compensation Committee may also make Stock Grants to persons eligible under the Option Plan in recognition of past services or other valid consideration, or in lieu of cash compensation.
+In addition, the Compensation Committee may grant Dividend Equivalent Rights in conjunction with any other grant made pursuant to the Option Plan or as a free standing grant.
 Dividend Equivalent Rights may be paid currently or deemed to be reinvested in additional shares of Common Stock, which may thereafter accrue further dividends.